quicwg/base-drafts/draft-ietf-quic-transport.md

-On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any subsequent 0-RTT packets.
 That means that a client might change the Destination Connection ID twice during connection establishment, once in response to a Retry and once in response to the first Initial packet from the server.
 Once a client has received an Initial packet from the server, it MUST discard any packet it receives with a different Source Connection ID.

 A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or